-This chapter is focused on describing the current status of the various technologies, without really including the specific additions or modifications discussed on the requirements, which are covered in Solution.
-Therefore, some of the technologies do not fully obey the requirements yet in its current status, the modifications or additions needed to make them work as desired are described on Solution.
+This chapter is focused on describing the current status of the various technologies, without really including the specific additions or modifications discussed on the requirements, which are covered in chapter 2 Solution.
+Therefore, some of the technologies do not fully obey the requirements yet in its current status, the modifications or additions needed to make them work as desired are described on chapter 2.